CEbere15/2010-2024-UK-General-Analysis/README.md

 ### Summary
 This data project was made with the goal of analyzing and finding insights for the 2024 United Kingdom General Election.
 It focuses mainly on how each party's nominee did in every constituency
 ### Data Source
+2024 UK General Election Results: The primary dataset used for the analysis is in the 'HoC-GE2024-results-by-candidate.csv' file, which has shows the performances of , whether they are the incumbent, the race that they participated in, their vote share, along with information on which party they are affiliated with, what party the seat their contesting belongs to, and more.

+Incumbent Data: A secondary dataset that for the analysis is in 'incumbent_data.csv' file, which shows who the most recent seat holder is for each race, when their term started, their decision in the upcoming election, and the partisan ratings for their contest.

 ### Tools